vaibhavvikas/jekyll-theme-minimalistic/index.md

 <br />

 # Awards
+**October 2022,** _The Deutschlandstipendium for gifted and high-performing students,_
+*  For my academic achievement German government and AWS decided to include me in this scholarship.

 **March 2022,** _Second Place in Hacktrick Hackathon 2022 In AI Held by DELL technologies,_
 * Led my hackathon team of four members and achieved second place in the hackathon. with a 2000 USD prize.